Timeshare economics explained by an economist: does buying a timeshare make financial sense?

 "I had determined that the deal was a loser," says Arnold, "based on (the salesman's) figures and an economic formula for the profitability of buying vs. renting.

-Arnold's formula?
-Profitability = Rental rate + Appreciation rate - Interest cost
+Arnold’s formula is: Profitability = Rental rate + Appreciation rate - Interest cost

 "When profitability is positive," explains the economist, "you should buy.
 When it is negative, you are better off renting."

-When people take a week's vacation, they generally rent their accommodation.
-People who spend a lot of time in that vacation spot might buy a condo or apartment there.
-With a timeshare they neither buy the unit, nor rent it.
-They buy a membership that gives them one week of accommodation every year.
+When people take a week’s holiday, they typically rent accommodation.
+People who return to the same destination year after year might buy a flat or apartment there.
+A timeshare sits somewhere in between: you don’t buy the unit itself, and you don’t simply rent it.
+Instead, you pay for a membership that entitles you to one week of accommodation each year.

 Renting vs owning